-Founded in 2016, StashAway was the first robo advisor to obtain a full capital market services licence from the Monetary Authority of Singapore (MAS).
-This allows it to provide investment advice to retail and accredited investors and to manage our investments.
+StashAway was the first robo advisor to obtain a full capital market services licence from the Monetary Authority of Singapore (MAS).
+This allows StashAway to provide investment advice to retail and accredited investors and to manage our investments.

-It has also recently crossed the US$1 billion mark for assets under management (AUM) in January 2021.
-StashAway currently operates in Singapore, Malaysia, UAE, Hong Kong and is preparing to launch in Thailand.
+Its assets under management (AUM), or how much investors like us have entrusted them to invest for us, has also crossed the US$1 billion mark in January 2021.
+StashAway currently operates in Singapore, Malaysia, UAE, Hong Kong and Thailand.

-Recently, StashAway announced it’s Series D fundraising of US$25 million from Sequoia Capital India.
-This brings its total funds raised to over $61 million.
+In April 2021, StashAway announced its Series D fundraising of US$25 million from Sequoia Capital India.
+This brings its total funds raised to US$61 million.

 In general, robo advisor platforms aim to leverage technology to reduce the need for human advisors and provide a convenient digital experience.
-This also allows StashAway to offer us more consistent investment advice and lower management fees.
-At the same time, robo advisors also assess our risk appetite to offer us more personalised portfolios.
+This enables StashAway to provide more consistent investment advice and charge lower management fees.
+At the same time, robo advisors also assess our risk appetite to offer investors a personalised portfolio.

 StashAway invests in Exchange Traded Funds (ETFs) with high trading volume, deep liquidity and very low expense fees.
 It does so to achieve broad-based diversification and enable us to invest passively – without the need to constantly monitor our portfolios.

 There is no minimum deposit (in Singapore Dollar) or investment amount required.
-However, if we want to deposit in U.S Dollar, we need to deposit a minimum of US$10,000.
+However, if we want to deposit U.S dollars, we need to deposit a minimum of US$10,000.

 - First $25,000 – 0.8%